ImbellusBetta/platform-take-home/README.md

 Google now requires a credit card to register for developer access, but they extend a free credit at registration so no charges are incurred.

 ### API
-The application should expose the 3 following API endpoints.
+The application should expose 3 endpoints for the following resources:
-1. `/geocode`
+1. Geocode

 Geocode: Returns the latitude & longitude of a given address using, for example:
 `https://maps.googleapis.com/maps/api/geocode/json?address=1600+Amphitheatre+Parkway,+Mountain+View,+CA&key=YOUR_API_KEY`

-2. `/reverse`
+2. Reverse geocode

 Reverse geocode: returns the address of a given latitude and longitude using, for example:
 `https://maps.googleapis.com/maps/api/geocode/json?latlng=40.714224,-73.961452&key=YOUR_API_KEY`

-3. `/geodistance`
+3. Geometric distance

-Geometric distance.
-Calculates the geometric distance in units of your choice between two lat/long coordinates, and return the distance.
+Geometric distance: calculates the geometric distance in units of your choice between two lat/long coordinates, and return the distance.
 You will need to do this calculation yourself.

 ### Client